CloudLabsAI-Azure/AI-Gateway-with-APIM/gettingstarted.md

 ## Virtual Machine & Lab Guide

 Your virtual machine is your workhorse throughout the workshop.
-The lab guide is your roadmap to success.
+The lab **Guide** is your roadmap to success.

 ## Exploring Your Lab Resources